 Treatment options and recommendations depend on several factors, including the type and grade of the tumor, possible side effects, the family’s preferences, and the child’s overall health.
 The main types of treatments used for brain stem glioma in children are radiation therapy, chemotherapy, and surgery.
 Sometimes, these treatments are used together.

 The treatment of brain stem glioma for children with the genetic condition neurofibromatosis type 1 (NF1) may differ.
 A tumor in a child with NF1 may be low-grade even though it looks diffuse.
-Therefore, active surveillance or watchful waiting may be recommended.
+Therefore, an approach called "active surveillance" or "watchful waiting" may be recommended.
 This approach is when the patient is closely monitored to watch for signs that the tumor is worsening.
-Treatment would begin if the tumor started to grow and spread.
+Active treatment would begin if the tumor started to grow and spread.

 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Talk with your child’s doctor about the goals of each treatment and what you can expect during the treatment.
-These types of talks are called “shared decision making.”
-Shared decision making is when you and your child's doctors work together to choose treatments that fit the goals of your child’s care.
-Shared decision making is particularly important for brain stem glioma because there are different treatment options.
+These types of conversations are called “shared decision-making.”
+Shared decision-making is when you and your child's doctors work together to choose treatments that fit the goals of your child’s care.
+Shared decision-making is important for brain stem glioma because there are different treatment options.
 Learn more about making treatment decisions.

 Radiation therapy is the most common treatment for children with brain stem glioma.
 Radiation therapy is the use of high-energy x-rays or other particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat a tumor is called a radiation oncologist.